Hart-House-Chess-Club/ratings-calculator/README.md

 ### Installation

-_Below is the installation process for running our code locally.
-We have configured our program to run on our aws servers_
+Below is the installation process for running our code locally.

 1. Clone the repo
    ```sh